|

 Innocenti Mini Cooper 1300 Export production ceases. (ìEarlyî in the year.)

-Authi Mini Cooper 1300 production stops. (ìEndî of the year) (Total production:
+Authi Mini Cooper 1300 production stops. (ìEndî of the year) (Total production: approx. 5,000)

-The South African Mini range adds a standard HS4 to the Mini de Luxe and
+African Mini range adds a standard HS4 to the Mini de Luxe and the GTS converts to 12î wheels and bigger brakes (probably

-also includes the Mini Clubman.
+in June).
+The range also includes the Mini Clubman.

 200,293 produced.
 Total to date, 3,818,794